cnsheafe/cabinet/README.md

 ### Webpack Highlights
 - HTMLWebpackPlugin with customizable `template.html`
-- DLL for fast in-between builds
+- DLL and Awesome-Typescript-Loader for fast hot reloading

-## Upcoming Additions
-- Webpack Production Build
+- Production build using UglifyJS